Saul Patu: Professional football

 Saul Patu signed a free agent contract in the National Football League for the New York Jets (2001) and spent time with the New England Patriots (2001) and Tennessee Titans (2001–2002) before signing a contract in the Arena Football League for the Colorado Crush (2003–2008).
 Patu is the Crush's all-time sack leader and holds the record for yards per carry as a fullback.
 He was part of the 2005 Crush team that won ArenaBowl XIX.

 Patu played last for the Columbus Destroyers in 2008 before retiring from football.
 In his six seasons with the AFL, Patu had 125 total tackles, 14.5 sacks, nine passes defended, nine forced fumbles, 196 rushing yards, nine rushing touchdowns, and one touchdown reception.

 Post-football career

 Coaching career

 Patu began a football coaching career in 2017 as defensive line coach at Sheldon High School in Eugene, Oregon.
 Patu was defensive line coach at Rainier Beach High School in 2018 and defensive line coach and run game coordinator for Lewis & Clark College in 2019.
 Then in 2020, Patu joined Capital Christian High School in Sacramento, California as head football coach and advancement director.

-Outside of football
+Personal life

 After retiring from football, Patu also worked as a youth pastor, team chaplain for Oregon Ducks men's basketball, and as a manager at Symantec and Veritas Technologies.

-His son, Ari Patu, plays football for Stanford University His other son, Kayo Patu, plays football for Washington State University.
-He is also the proud father of two other children, Orin Patu and Saniah Simpson, both of whom were also collegiate athletes.